 - Zones 5-6 may start seeds of cauliflower, cabbage, leeks, and onions.
 Zone 6 can start seeds of pansies, snapdragons, dusty miller, begonias, and delphiniums.

-- Zones 7-8 can start cauliflower, cabbage, broccoli, and lettuce seeds.
+- Zones 7-8 can start cauliflower, cabbage, kale, onions, broccoli, and lettuce seeds.

-- Zones 9-10 can start seeds for peppers, tomatoes, and eggplant as well as melons, cucumbers, and squash.
+- Zones 9-10 can start seeds for everything zone 7-8 can, as well as spinach, broccoli, peas, beets and carrots.